nathanharper/campminder-rb/README.md

 Or install it yourself as:

-    $ gem install InterExchange-CampMinder
+    $ gem install CampMinder

 ## Usage

 ## Domain

-### InterExchange::CampMinder
+### CampMinder

-All Classes are namespaced within `InterExchange::CampMinder`, we're using example documentation provided to us by CampMinder to build the domain, the InterExchange domain objects will be referenced in tests, but won't be tied to this implementation.
+All Classes are namespaced within `CampMinder`, we're using example documentation provided to us by CampMinder to build the domain tests.

 ### Partner